-- A. The parties agree that the comparison agencies include Anaheim, Burbank, Glendale, Irvine, Long Beach, Oxnard, Riverside, Santa Monica and Torrance. - B. Compensation alignment will target the 50th 65th percentile with consideration given to supervisor/subordinate differentials, recruitment/retention, and internal equity factors (such as minimum qualifications).
+- A. The parties agree that the comparison agencies include Anaheim, Burbank, Culver City, Glendale, Irvine, Long Beach, Riverside, Santa Monica and Torrance.
+Based on other factors such as specialty areas or retention, the parties may consider other agencies. - B. Compensation alignment will target the $60^{th} 70^{th}$ percentile with consideration given to supervisor/subordinate differentials, recruitment/retention, and internal equity factors (such as minimum qualifications).